purelyboba/pose-tracking/README.md

 The joints are coordinates on a numpy array.
 The angles are calculated with trignometery after finding the length of the joints with the coordinates.

 ![alt text](https://www.mathsisfun.com/algebra/images/adjacent-opposite-hypotenuse.svg)

+To do:
+- collect data from footage of professional athletes
+- figure out metric for calculating accuracy of running form
+- create a front-end user interface (app and website)
+- deploy on web, google play store, and app store (hopefully)